 When your to-do list is miles long, it’s difficult to know what to tackle first.
-It’s easy to focus completely on the task or project right in front of you, lose perspective, and ignore other important tasks.
 But I’ve discovered a secret—actually 5 of them—that will take prioritizing your pages long to-do list from impossible to totally manageable.
 Read on to learn how to prioritize your to-do list by asking 5 simple questions!

 How to Prioritize Your To-Do List by Asking 5 Questions

 Prioritizing tasks is difficult on a good day.
 When looking at a to-do list that is pages long, prioritizing becomes almost impossible!

 But by asking yourself a few questions you can whittle that overwhelming to-do list down to the tasks that are most urgent right now.

 This strategy also helps you to make time for tasks that move you toward achieving your big goals and that support your highest values.
 We often push these tasks aside, because they don’t have looming deadlines.

 Before we talk about how to prioritize your to-do list by asking 5 questions, let’s talk about the difference between urgent and important tasks.
 This distinction will help you to use the 5 questions more effectively!

 Important vs. Urgent Tasks

 Urgent tasks are inherently reactionary.
 They often have an external deadline and create anxiety.
 You probably feel the need to address these items ASAP even if it means deviating from your established plan or schedule.
 Urgent tasks are things like answering or returning phone calls, emails, and texts.

 Important tasks help you to make progress on or achieve your goals.
 They allow you to honor your highest values and help you to create the life you desire.
 Important tasks on your to-do list might include finishing up that email marketing class you purchased, decluttering and organizing the basement, or connecting with your kiddos after school.